-What: Creation of a new spatial modeling for public health course and graduate student research.
-This course will add to our GIS/spatial modeling offerings at the undergraduate level.
+What: Creation of a new spatial modeling for public health course

 Why: This course has been offered as a special topics in prior semesters.
-Our main professor for this course, Dr. Taylor Anderson, has been working in research in this field for several years and supports undergraduate
+Our main professor for this course, Dr. Taylor Anderson, has been working in research in this field for several years and supports undergraduate and graduate student research.
+This course will add to our GIS/spatial modeling offerings at the graduate level and provide a topical example of using spatial modeling techniques.

-Does this course cover material which Yes crosses into another department?
+Does this course cover material which crosses into another department?